hongquan/eventyay-tickets/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Create a file named *eventyay.local.toml* in the same folder as *manage.py* file.
 - Add only the values you want to override in this file.
-For example, to override the `debug` value in production environment, you only need to add one line:
+For example, to override the ``debug`` value in production environment, you only need to add one line:

   .. code-block:: toml

     debug = true

 - You can also override values via environment variables.
-The environment variable names are the upper case versions of the setting keys, prefixed by `EVY_`.
+The environment variable names are the upper case versions of the setting keys, prefixed by ``EVY_``.
-  For example, to override the `debug` value in production environment, you can set the environment variable `EVY_DEBUG` to `true`.
+  For example, to override the ``debug`` value in production environment, you can set the environment variable ``EVY_DEBUG`` to ``true``.

   .. code-block:: bash

     export EVY_DEBUG=true

+- Dotenv (*.env*) file is also supported, but please be aware that the values from *.env* file will be overriden by environment variables.

 - Sensitive data like passwords, API keys should be provided via files in *.secrets* directory, each file for a key.
   The file name follows the pattern of environment variable names above (with prefix), the file content is the value.
-  For example, to provide a value for the `secret_key` setting, you should create a file named `EVY_SECRET_KEY` and put the value inside.
+  For example, to provide a value for the ``secret_key`` setting, you should create a file named ``EVY_SECRET_KEY`` and put the value inside.

-- If you deployed the app via Docker containers, you can provide the secret data via [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
+- If you deployed the app via Docker containers, you can provide the secret data via `Docker secrets`_.

 Why TOML?
 ~~~~~~~~~